 The Extractor Framework (EFWK) is the central infrastructure of SAP Solution Manager for data collection and distribution.
 It is used to collect data for Root Cause Analysis, E2E Monitoring and Alerting, and Reporting, just to name a few.
-By now, pretty much all scenarios in Solution Manager use extractors from the Extractor Framework.
+By now, pretty much all scenarios in SAP Solution Manager use extractors from the Extractor Framework.

 The picture below shows the high level architecture of the EFWK.